rajesh-cyber25/Encrypted-Chat-App/README.md

 Step 3: Chat Securely
 Type messages in any client:
         You: hello

 Messages will be:
-> Encrypted during transmission
+> Encrypted during transmission,
-> Decrypted only at the client
+> Decrypted only at the client,
-> Logged as ciphertext in chat.log
+> Logged as ciphertext in chat.log.

 🔒 Security Implementation:
 > AES-256 (CBC mode) used for encryption